acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 Hence, *`gpt-4` is almost capable of winning with a perfect score against random chess engine, but there is a condition: it should be able to play legal moves all along, which is not the case*.

+#### Robustness of `gpt-4` with random first moves

+I didn't gather games with random first moves.
+I considered that the results with `gpt-4` were already conclusive about its inability to play legal moves.

 #### Conclusion and discussion about ChatGPT-4